 You know where you stand with Lionel Richie.
-He’s been on the road for two years on his ‘All the Hits’ tour – like you ever expected him to play a show that was in any way ‘difficult’.
-Lionel is one of the old-school performers, you’re there to be entertained and he’ll do whatever daft stunt he needs to land a smile on your face.
+His last tour was called ‘All the Hits’ — like you ever expected him to go rogue and do a Dylan.
+Lionel is one of the old-school performers — ARE YOU NOT ENTERTAINED!
+He’ll pull any daft stunt to get a smile on your face.

 Over the last decade or so, Richie has become an all-singing, living, breathing meme – from the Lionel Rich Tea mugs, to the endless GIFs of the Hello video and the absurd bust of his head.